 The former priory grounds are now a public park known as Priory Gardens.
 Near the Priory church you can see areas outlined in white paint on the grass, indicating the layout of the monastic buildings.
 A plaque marks the location of the monastic Lady Chapel, where Cardinal Wolsey proclaimed the annulment of Henry VIII's marriage to Katherine of Aragon.

 At the southern end of Priory Gardens stands Priory House, the medieval priory guesthouse.
 The medieval structure has been altered over the centuries and the building now has an elegant Georgian facade.
 The Priory House is home to the Dunstable tourist information centre, a popular cafe, and a small heritage museum.

 During the 18th century Priory House was the home of Dr Crawley, who operated a small mental hospital with treatments based on St John's Wort, which might not have been too bad, but he also used iron filings from the local blacksmith to treat his patients.

 Medieval Physic Garden

 Within the Priory Gardens is a new/old garden; a recreation of a medieval physic garden, planted with species that would have been seen in a medieval monastic garden.
 Monasteries often developed physic gardens to produce herbal remedies for common ailments, as well as to grow herbs for cooking and dye plants for colouring garments.

-Near the Saracen's Head on High Street are a lovely set of 18th century almshouses.
+Near the Saracen's Head on High Street are a lovely set of 18th-century almshouses.
 The almshouses had their origins in a family tragedy; they were erected by Jane Cart after the early death of her son Thomas Chew Cart.
-The almshouses offered accommodation to a half dozen poor women who were regular attenders of the Church of England in Dunstable and the surrounding villages.
+The almshouses offered accommodation to a half dozen poor women who were regular attendees of the Church of England in Dunstable and the surrounding villages.